Aton143/trader/README.md

 This project depends on stb\_image\_write.h, stb\_rect\_pack.h, stb\_sprintf.h, stb\_truetype.h, and OpenSSL.
 I haven't configured it to be built by another person so mileage will definitely vary.
 I have still yet to create submodules and a great way for others to build this thing.
 Luckily, it shouldn't be hard since the stb stuff is easy to take care of and OpenSSL static and dynamic libraries can be [easily obtained](https://wiki.openssl.org/index.php/Binaries).
 I haven't even changed the build scripts for release binaries!

 ## Other uses for this project
-If you check out the linux-ubuntu-opengl-triangle branch, you can find how to initialize OpenGL on X11 without external libraries (that means you GLUT, GLFW, SDL, ANGLE, etc.) in src/platform_linux/linux_trader.
+If you check out the linux-ubuntu-opengl-triangle branch, you can find how to initialize OpenGL on X11 without external libraries (that means you [GLUT](https://freeglut.sourceforge.net/), [GLFW](https://github.com/glfw/glfw), [SDL](https://www.libsdl.org/), [ANGLE](https://github.com/google/angle), [Qt](https://doc.qt.io/qt-5/qtopengl-index.html),  etc.) in src/platform_linux/linux_trader.
 If you want the same for Direct3D 11, you should check out [Kevin Moran's tutorial](https://github.com/kevinmoran/BeginnerDirect3D11).

 ## Special Thanks
 - [Casey Muratori](https://mollyrocket.com)